return to Home page

 Occupied 1921 -1947

-When congregation moved to Cleveland Heights building bought by Cory United Methodist Church
+Congregation moved to Cleveland Heights as Park Synagogue, bought by Cory United Methodist Church

 click to learn more